How To Write a Construction Proposal in 2024: Free Templates & Tips

 • Insurance: Specifies the types and extent of insurance that each party is to carry.

-• Warranty: Warranty from the contractor with respect to materials supplied or workmanship.
+• Warranty: Warranty from the contractor concerning materials supplied or workmanship.

 • Dispute resolution: Outlines the management processes and procedures to address disputes.

-• Termination: Indicates circumstances under which the contract may be terminated by a party.
+• Termination: Indicates circumstances under which a party may terminate the contract.

 • Force Majeure: This means any events that may prevent or delay the completion of work.
 Any such event shall discharge both parties of all kinds of liabilities.